 SHAC currently runs a small number of local services which are quite invaluable to the older residents of Surrey Heath.
 We have plans to introduce new services in the Borough depending on sufficient income being derived from the services we provide, grants from other organisations, legacies from local residents and charitable donations from local businesses and individuals.

 Poor health and reduced mobility make it difficult for many older people to get out.
 As a result they often become lonely and are at risk of becoming isolated and housebound with increasing difficulty in coping with the complications of modern life.
 The aim of the Visiting & Befriending Service is to help older people maintain their independence by introducing them to one of our visitors who visits regularly, providing mutual friendship and companionship

-Please click on the link below (Labelled “Visiting and Befriending client referral form – Updated March 2019“) to download a copy of our application form for a volunteer befriender.
+Please click on the link below (Labelled “Visiting and Befriending client referral form – Updated October 2019“) to download a copy of our application form for a volunteer befriender.
 The file “Updated befriending client referral form.doc” can then be opened with word processing software (e.g. Microsoft Word).
-You may then either fill out your form on your computer, save the completed form and attach it to an email, to us at email@example.com or simply print it off and send your completed form to Surrey Heath Age Concern, Community Link, Ian Goodchild Centre Knoll Road, Camberley, GU15 3SY.
+You may then either fill out your form using a computer, save the completed form and attach it to an email or simply print it off and send your completed form our postal address.
+Our email and postal addresses may be found on our contact page.